suhasasumukh/ai-read-aloud-ext/README.md

 <h2>💖Like my work?</h2>

-If you like my work please follow me on twitter to get more daily insights on AI/ML Fontend and Technology
+If you like my work please follow me on <a href="https://twitter.com/suhasasumukh">twitter</a> to get more daily insights on AI/ML Fontend and Technology